 Ways to Relieve Stress

-Managing stress is often overlooked.
-Our bodies are not built for the modern world.
+I would go as far as saying that stress is one of the most silent health disorders of our modern times.
+Managing stress is often overlooked and seen as trivial.
 There is growing pressure on everyone, to go faster, be more productive, achieve more, do more and so on.
 Before we look at ways to relieve stress, we need to understand why we get stressed and what happens to our body.

 What is Stress